Graduate Students

 Nicholas Mattox, Doctoral Student

-Nick is second year doctoral student in the Developmental Science Program.
+Nick is a doctoral student in the Developmental Science Program.
 Nick earned a bachelor’s degree in Psychology from Texas Christian University and a master’s degree in Applied Cognition and Neuroscience from The University of Texas at Dallas.
 Nick is interested in how improvements in spatial language and changes in the hippocampus contribute to the development of spatial navigation.